mrYakamoto/phase-1-mock-assessment/refactoring/README.md

 What do *all* of the classes have in common?
 How can you refactor?

-Make sure the tests pass.
+Make sure the tests still pass.

 # Release 1

 What do the Teacher and ApprenticeTeacher classes have in common?
 How can you refactor?

-Make sure the tests pass.
+Make sure the tests still pass.